mertcan-tas/splash-screen-flutter/README.md

-# Flutter Splash Screen With GetX Innıtal Binding
+# Flutter Splash Screen With GetX Initial Binding

 A new Flutter project.